-Learn how to make a kaleidoscope in this fun STEM/science activity for kids.
+Learn how to make a kaleidoscope in this fun STEM/science activity and craft for kids.
 It’s such a fun way to explore light, reflections, and symmetry!

 Follow our Science for Kids Pinterest board!